United States Revenue Cutter Service: Early missions

 Between 1790 and 1798, the Revenue-Marine was the only armed maritime service of the United States, as the Navy had been disbanded.
 Each cutter master was answerable to and received his sailing orders directly from the Collector of Customs of the port to which his ship was assigned.
 All crew pay, requests for supplies, arrangements for repairs to the cutter, and mission-specific tasking came directly from the port's Customs House.
 After the Slave Trade Act of 1794 was enacted, the Revenue-Marine began intercepting slave ships which were illegally importing slaves into the United States.

-This was the case from 1791 to 1871, exclucing 1843 to 1849, when oversight was vested in the Revenue Marine Division of the Treasury Department.
+This was the case from 1791 to 1871, excluding 1843 to 1849, when oversight was vested in the Revenue Marine Division of the Treasury Department.
 Standing orders for individual cutters were stated in general terms, allowing captains to exercise their discretion and judgment to the fullest.
 Captains also had far-reaching authority "to seize vessels and goods in the cases in which they are liable to seizure for breaches of the Revenue laws" and to send inspection parties aboard vessels already in port to ensure that cargo intended for export also did not violate revenue laws.

 Despite this considerable authority, Alexander Hamilton, in his first letter of instruction to the captains, had specifically directed that they "will always keep in mind that their countrymen are freemen, and, as such, are impatient of everything that bears the least mark of a domineering spirit. ...
 They will endeavor to overcome difficulties, if any are experienced, by a cool and temperate perseverance in their duty – by address and moderation, rather than by vehemence or violence."